 Final Words on Crossing from India to Nepal

-This is an easy border crossing, when it’s open.
+This is an easy border crossing..
 It’s a very laidback crossing here, you’ll need to have money for the Nepal visa, if you don’t already have one and while there are transport options (rickshaws) to take you between the immigration offices and across the bridge, its an easy and flat walk.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, and amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.